Preparation for MapReduce recitation

-After reading through Section 3, you should be able to understand and explain Figure 1 (the "Execution overview").
+After reading through Section 3, you should be able to understand and explain Figure 1 (the "Execution overview") in detail (explaining that figure is a great test of your MapReduce knowledge, as you get ready to prepare for a future exam).
 After reading Sections 5 and 6, you should understand the real-world performance of MapReduce.
 An example question that you should be able to answer: How do stragglers effect performance?

 As you read, think about the following:

 - MapReduce has a constrained programming model.
 Are the benefits of using MapReduce worth that constraint?